TAbdiukov/PPSSPP-patches/guides/IDA-PPSSPP.md

 4. In "Upload files", upload the C file of `ppsspp-ram-game-[title-identifier]-[version].c`  from step 1,
 ![c89d438a5ec4e6a2e365fda45b2edfa4.png](./img/IDA-PPSSPP/c89d438a5ec4e6a2e365fda45b2edfa4.png)
 *Tip*: Long C files may not be accepted by ChatGPT.
 There are 2 ways to make ChatGPT accept a long C file.
     * Option 1 (more effective): simply zip the C file into a .zip file with normal compression.
 For example, you can use [7-zip](https://www.7-zip.org/) for this.
-ChatGPT can recognize .ZIP files and unzip them easily (unlike more advanced compression format)
+ChatGPT can recognize .ZIP files and unzip them easily (unlike more advanced compression formats)
     * Option 2: Minify C file.

 5. (Optional) source of generate a cover picture for custom GPT.